Managing Stress and Building Resilience Among School Employees

 About the webinar:

-The LOHP School Action for Safety and Health (SASH) program is a state-wide initiative that helps school districts reduce injury and illness among school employees.
-While some levels of stress can have benefits in motivation and productivity, a buildup of negative emotions and stress causes overwhelm and erodes personal and workplace health and productivity.
+While some levels of stress can have benefits in motivation, chronic workplace stress causes overwhelm and can erode personal health.
 The COVID-19 pandemic has increased levels of workplace stress significantly for school employees.
-This webinar teaches you about the effects of stress on your body and how that spills over into your workday.
-Learn how to choose healthy responses to stressful events to cope more easily with demanding expectations and change.
+This webinar teaches you about the effects of workplace stress on your body, how to identify the root causes and develop short and long term strategies to make positive change.
+Learn how to choose healthy responses to stressful events to cope more effectively with demanding expectations and change.

-- Describe the body’s responses to stress in acute and chronic stress
+- Describe the body’s responses to stress in acute and chronic workplace stress

-- Discuss the difference between reacting to stress vs. responding
+- Understand the difference between reacting to stress vs. responding